JuanPZuluaga/JuanPZuluaga.github.io/_pages/about.md

   - /about.html
 ---

+I'm a Senior Research Engineer working at the intersection of natural language processing (NLP) and automatic speech recognition (ASR), with a strong focus on speech-and-audio LLMs.
+I’ve contributed to projects like HyperConformer for efficient ASR and STAC-ST for speech translation.
+My work spans spoken language understanding, LLMs, TTS/ASR model training, pseudo-labeling, and data generation/selection pipelines for model optimization.

+Currently at Agigo AG, a Swiss AI company building next-generation autonomous AI-agents, I focus on 1) Scaling and deploying large acoustic and LLMs in production settings.
+2) Generating high-quality synthetic conversational data for model training.
+3) Maximizing GPU efficiency for multi-client inference workloads.

+I'm passionate about bridging speech and language technologies for real-world, multimodal, and multilingual applications.
+I have also explored AI applications in biomedical imaging and intelligent human-machine communication.

-I am Ph.D. student at IDIAP jointly with the École polytechnique fédérale de Lausanne ([EPFL](https://www.epfl.ch/en/)).
-Former intern in AWS-AI in Seattle and at Apple in Boston!
-I am working on a European Union Horizon 2020 project called [ATCO2](https://www.atco2.org/).
-It is dedicated to the development of robust Automatic Air Traffic Speech Recognition systems.
-Working in the intersection between natural language processing and automatic speech recognition.
-Contributor of [HyperConformer](https://arxiv.org/abs/2305.18281) for efficient ASR and [STAC-ST](https://arxiv.org/abs/2311.00697) for Speech Translation.
+I obtained a Ph.D. at IDIAP and École polytechnique fédérale de Lausanne ([EPFL](https://www.epfl.ch/en/)).
+I was also intern at AWS (Amazon) in Seattle and Apple in Boston in 2023!

+My PhD initially targeted [ATCO2](https://www.atco2.org/) project.
+Mainly dedicated to the development of Robust Automatic Air Traffic Speech Recognition and Understanding system.
+We aimed at developing a unique platform allowing to collect, organize and pre-process air-traffic control (voice communication) data from air space (and yes! air traffic communications are very tough and the pilots talk super fast!).

 Originally from Baranoa, Colombia.
 A tiny village in the North of Colombia (around 30 minutes from the Caribbean coast).
 I received a B.S. in Mechatronics Engineering from [Universidad Autonoma del Caribe](https://www.uac.edu.co/) and an M.Sc. also in Mechatronics Engineering, but this time from [University of Oviedo](https://www.uniovi.es/en) in Spain.